 Phase 2: Invitation to Submit Research and Career Proposal

-- This program requires a minimum of two mentors with complementary expertise in different disciplines is required.
-Additional mentors are allowed.
-Other qualified mentors can have appointments in other MD Anderson departments or in institutions elsewhere.
+1. This program requires a minimum of two mentors with complementary research expertise in different disciplines.

-- At least one mentor must have a faculty appointment at the Assistant Professor level or higher within the Division of Cancer Prevention & Population Sciences at MD Anderson.
-Faculty conducting cancer prevention research are concentrated within the following five (5) departments: 1) Behavioral Science 2) Health Disparities Research 3) Clinical Cancer Prevention 4) Epidemiology and 5) Health Services Research.
+2. At least one mentor must have a faculty appointment at the Assistant Professor level or higher within the Division of Cancer Prevention and Population Sciences (DCPPS) at MD Anderson.
+Faculty conducting cancer prevention research are concentrated within the five (5) departments below.
+Use the links to search for faculty and call the MD Anderson switchboard at 1-800-889-2094, if there is no contact number listed.
+NOTE: Due to administrative requirements, trainees' paid appointments as postdoctoral fellows are made at MD Anderson, in the department of the main MD Anderson mentor (Assistant Professor level or higher).

 - Health Services Research

 3. Preference will be given to applications that include at least one faculty mentor from one or more of our four (4) partnering institutions below.
 Applicants must indicate on the application checklist in DISCOVER, the name of the main mentor from the partnering institution.
 Use the CPRIT participating mentors list or the institution pages below and search by department name, research discipline, or faculty name, if known.

 4. At least one mentor’s expertise must be based in quantitative methodology.

 CPRTP Postdoc Program Contact

 Prior to contacting our office, please read these Postdoc FAQs for details about the application process, fellowship requirements, and more.